vookimedlo/alfred-various-screenshots/README.md

 Currently supported storages are the following.
 - Local drive
-- Dropbox service with an ability to share a link on the uploaded screenshot.
+- [Dropbox][4] service with an ability to share a link on the uploaded screenshot.
-- Transfer.sh service with an ability to share a link on the uploaded screenshot.
+- [Transfer.sh][5] service with an ability to share a link on the uploaded screenshot.

 ## Installation
 1) Install [alfred-various-screenshots][2] workflow.